Soohui-ho/Data-Science-For-Show/README.md

     (3) Other Data Mining practices, on supervised (k nearest,NavieBayes), unsupervised (k means, Apriori).
         Decision Tree and logistic regerssion are applied in the Data Mining Homework (4) Other ipynb practices.

-        fyi, jupyter notebook is mainly used, in place of visial studio code.
+Note: jupyter notebook is mainly used, in place of visial studio code.
+      Knime workflow are downloaded as svg, to allow viewing without knime